 Can I request suitemates if I live in hybrid- and suite-style buildings?

-Once you know your residence building assignment, if you and your requested roommate are placed in a suite or hybrid-style residence ( Elgin Hall, Essex Hall, Ontario Hall, or Perth Hall and you wish to share a suite/hybrid double room with two others who have also been placed in the same residence, all of you must forward a request to our office.
+Once you know your residence building assignment, if you and your requested roommate are placed in a suite-style or hybrid-style residence ( Elgin Hall, Essex Hall, Ontario Hall, or Perth Hall) and you wish to share a suite/hybrid double room with two others who have also been placed in the same residence, all of you must forward a request to our office.
 Requests for three roommates will not be accepted except for in London Hall where three-bedroom suites are available for upper-year students.

 When do I find out who my roommate is?